liartem/liartem/README.md

-### Hi there 👋
+### Hello World 👋

-## About me
+#### About me

-🎓 I am Artem Li, a Data Scientist at Thünen Institute for Forest Ecosystems.
-I have obtained a Master degree in environmental modelling from Brandenburg Tchnical University in 2021.
+🎓 I am workign as Data Scientist at Thünen Institute for Forest Ecosystems, where I am implementing machine learning solutions for solvimg complex problems of environmental modelling.